How to Install Fail2Ban on CentOS Stream 10 (2026 Guide)

 sudo fail2ban-client status sshd

-If a legitimate IP gets blocked, you can unban it manually:
+If a legitimate user or internal system gets blocked, unban it manually:

 sudo fail2ban-client set sshd unbanip 192.168.1.100